edgio-docs/edgio-docs/guides/delivery/storage/general_information.md

 ## General Information  {/*general-information*/}
 ### Before you Begin  {/*before-you-begin*/}
 To use any of the Origin Storage APIs, you need an active Origin Storage account, a user ID, and a password.
-Your Limelight Account name is in the Welcome letter you received when you purchased Origin Storage.
+Your Edgio Account name is in the Welcome letter you received when you purchased Origin Storage.
 Please contact your Edgio representative if you have any questions.

 Your Edgio Account name is part of the URL to which you will direct API calls.
-In this documentation, the Limelight Account name and URL are represented as follows:
+In this documentation, the Edgio Account name and URL are represented as follows:

-- http://{Account name}.upload.llnw.net/jsonrpc2 for calls in the JSON-RPC interface
+- `http://{Account name}.upload.llnw.net/jsonrpc2` for calls in the JSON-RPC interface
     - Example: http://supercustomer.upload.llnw.net/jsonrpc2
-- http://{Account name}.upload.llnw.net for calls in the HTTP interface
+- `http://{Account name}.upload.llnw.net` for calls in the HTTP interface
     - Example: http://supercustomer.upload.llnw.net

 <Callout type="info">If you are a long-standing customer and the preceding endpoints fail to resolve, you should use the following endpoints with the -l suffix after {Account name}:<br />- `http://{Account name}-l.upload.llnw.net/jsonrpc2` for calls in the JSON-RPC interface<br />- `http://{Account name}-l.upload.llnw.net` for calls in the HTTP interface</Callout>